5 Reasons to Practice Hot Yoga

 For some, practicing in the heat brings an added dimension to the yoga practice, as well as offering an additional challenge to stay present despite the heat and the sweating.
 From my experience in teaching and practicing in heated classes, you either love the heat, or you hate it.
 However, I will share five benefits of practicing hot yoga that may clarify the growing popularity in the West.

 1. Practicing yoga in a heated room has similar effects to sitting in a sauna.
-The heat increases pulse rate and metabolism, allowing your blood vessels to become more flexible.
+The heat increases pulse rate and metabolism, allowing your blood vessels to become more dilated.
 This allows our circulatory systems to flow with greater ease, while increasing blood flow to the limbs.
 The warmth that is created in the muscles allows your body to move more freely from posture to posture.
 In addition, a body that is warmed up can twist, bend and stretch further, which allows for an internal organ massage.
 All inner glands, organs, ligaments and muscles will benefit.

 2. Yoga is designed to relieve stress and promote connection of the mind, body and spirit.
 However, practicing hot yoga requires you to push even further beyond your edge and place of comfort.
 As they say, life begins when we step out of your comfort zone!
 In addition, the challenge of a heated class makes the obstacles of our lives off the mat much easier to cope with.
-I often tell my students that if they can stay calm and focused in hot yoga, they can stay calm and focused in any given situation.
+I often tell my students that if they can stay calm and focused in hot yoga, they can stay calm and focused in any life situation.